-Response: The proposed project should not interfere with the City's communication network.
-Interference, if any, will be determined at site plan review and approval.
+Applicant's response: The approval sought is for a boundary plat only.
+Interference, if any, will be determined at the time of site plan review and approval.

 C. Drainage facilities.
-Adequacy of stormwater management facilities shall be evaluated based upon the adopted level of service requiring the retention of the first inch of runoff from the entire site or two and one-half (21⁄2) inches of runoff from the impervious surface whichever is greater.
+Adequacy of stormwater management facilities shall be evaluated based upon the adopted level of service requiring the retention of the first inch of runoff from the entire site or two and one-half (2 1/2) inches of runoff from the impervious surface whichever is greater.